 The home-equity loans are in Citi Holdings, the division created by Chief Executive Officer Vikram Pandit to hold assets tagged for sale.
 Citigroup has sold about $14 billion of mortgages since 2010, about 60 percent of which were delinquent, CFO John Gerspach said last month.
 The New York-based bank reports third-quarter earnings Oct.
 15.

 Bank of America Corp.
-(BAC), the lender that rescued Countrywide Financial Corp. in 2008, had $118 billion in home-equity loans at June 30, with 1.1 percent at least 30 days overdue, the Charlotte, North Carolina-based company said in a July 18 presentation.
+(BAC:US), the lender that rescued Countrywide Financial Corp. in 2008, had $118 billion in home-equity loans at June 30, with 1.1 percent at least 30 days overdue, the Charlotte, North Carolina-based company said in a July 18 presentation.
 Bank of America, the second-largest U.S. lender, reports earnings Oct.
 17.

 U.S. Bancorp, the nation’s fifth-largest lender by deposits, had $17.5 billion in home-equity and second mortgages at June 30, according to a filing from the Minneapolis-based company.
 About 1.9 percent were marked as overdue or non- performing.

 Some banks have been “playing catch-up” on home-equity losses, said Bert Ely, an Alexandria, Virginia-based bank consultant.

 “There has been a sense overall that banks in general and some banks in particular have not reserved sufficiently for future losses,” Ely said of their home-equity portfolios.